 Watts de Peyster Collection: Napoleon Buonaparte--General John Watts de Peyster developed this collection of monographs about Napoleon Bonaparte and the Napoleonic era.
 The 1,182 title collection is rich in 19th century imprints on Napoleon, European military history, and anti-Bonaparte writings.
 The collection is completely cataloged and also available via the Library Catalog.
 In 2007, a comprehensive collection analysis and descriptive bibliography was compiled by senior French major Nick Way.
 Please link to the bibliography (.pdf) here.

 The William Reichenbach Collection is the oldest library collection.
-It was bequeathed to Franklin College in 1821 by William Reichenbach, Professor of Mathematics from 1787-1821.
-It consists largely of latin language texts by classical authors as well as contemporary 17th-19th century works on ancient history, science and religion.
+One hundred thirty six titles were bequeathed to Franklin College in 1821 by William Reichenbach, Professor of Mathematics from 1787-1821.
+Sixty two titles survive consisting largely of Latin language texts by classical authors as well as contemporary 16th-18th century works on ancient history, science and religion.

 These books can be searched by visiting the library catalog and entering the full name of the collection (as shown in italics) in the keyword box or by viewing the parent collection's finding aid for an inventory (if available) at the link provided.